Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of lung

 Presentation is often insidious, and a large proportion (50%) of patients may be asymptomatic at the time of detection 1.
 Alternatively, as these tumors can produce large quantities of mucus, patients may present with bronchorrhea.

 Persistent consolidation for weeks despite appropriate antimicrobial therapy should raise the suspicion of a neoplastic process.
-CT or guided biopsy may be planned in such cases.
+CT-guided biopsy may be planned in such cases.

 Adenocarcinoma in situ: ≤3 cm, demonstrates a lepidic growth pattern, spreading along the walls of the lung without destroying the underlying architecture.
 In addition, they are characterized by the absence of stromal, vascular or pleural invasion.